wp-cli/handbook/commands/post/generate.md

 \---

 [\--post_date=&lt;yyyy-mm-dd-hh-ii-ss&gt;]
-: The date of the generated posts.
-Default: current date
+: The date of the post.
+Default is the current time.

 [\--post_date_gmt=&lt;yyyy-mm-dd-hh-ii-ss&gt;]
-: The GMT date of the generated posts.
-Default: value of post_date (or current date if it's not set)
+: The date of the post in the GMT timezone.
+Default is the value of --post_date.

 [\--post_content]
 : If set, the command reads the post_content from STDIN.